Daniel-xsy/Daniel-xsy/README.md

 I'm currently a first-year Ph.D. student in the Donald Bren School of Information and Computer Sciences at University of California, Irvine.

 - 🔬 I completed my B.Eng at Huazhong University of Science and Technology (HUST).
 I also spent time working at Johns Hopkins University, UC, Santa Cruz, Nanyang Technological University, and OpenMMLab.
-- 🔭 I worked on Computer Vision and Machine Learning.
+- 🔭 I worked on AI Security, Computer Vision, and Machine Learning, especially in the context of autonomous vehicles.
 - ⚽ Football is my favorite.
 - 📫 How to reach me: shaoyuanxie1125@gmail.com.
 Wechat: [xsyuan1125]().